-Essential Japanese Grammar is an indispensable reference for students of Japanese at all levels.
+Essential Japanese Grammar is an indispensable study guide for students of the Japanese language at all levels.

-Long the standard in education, it provides clear, jargon-free explanations of how Japanese grammar works and offers hundreds of example sentences.
-It is an essential handbook for self-study or the classroom, students will find that a strong foundation in grammar is vital to those wishing to learn Japanese.
+Long the standard in Japanese language education, it provides clear, jargon-free explanations of how Japanese grammar works and offers hundreds of example sentences.
+An essential handbook for self-study or the classroom, students will find that a strong foundation in grammar is vital to those wishing to learn Japanese.
 Essential Japanese Grammar

 presents many unique features.
 First, grammatical terminology has been kept to a minimum so that extensive prior knowledge of grammar is not required.
-Second, abundant example sentences written in Japanese characters (kana and kanji) followed by romanji and English translations.
-Third, the authors have tried to reveal aspects of grammar that may not be found in comparable grammar books.
+Second, abundant example sentences are written in Japanese characters (kana and kanji